ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 ### Review of documents

-Researchers supplement participant observation, observation and interviewing gathering and analysing documents produced in the course of everyday events or constructed specifically for the research at hand.
+Researchers supplement participant observation, observation and interviewing in gathering and analysing documents produced in the course of everyday events or constructed specifically for the research at hand.
 Logs, announcements, formal policy statements, websites, emails, and so on are all useful in developing an understanding of the setting or group studied.
 Research journals can also be quite informative.
-The use of documents often entails a specialised analytic approach: content analysis.
+The use of documents often entails a specialized analytic approach: content analysis.

 # **Qualitative Data Analysis (QDA)**